 I have several current projects including:

 (1) How constructs such as relational sacrifices and attachment styles for individuals and partners impact relationship quality both overall and on a daily diary basis.
-Collaborations are with current and former doctoral students Casey Totenhagen, Büşra Akçabozan, Brandon McDaniel, Val Young, Shannon Corkery, Ashley Cooper, Ashley Randall, Tricia Burke, Jen Ervin, Erin Ruppel, Jose-Michael Gonzalez, and Hilary Gamble.
+Collaborations are with current and former doctoral students Xiaomin Li, Casey Totenhagen, Büşra Akçabozan, Brandon McDaniel, Val Young, Shannon Corkery, Ashley Cooper, Ashley Randall, Tricia Burke, Erin Ruppel, Jose-Michael Gonzalez, and Hilary Gamble.

 (2) Young adults' finances explained by influences such as romantic partners and parents.
 Collaborations are with Dr. Joyce Serido (Univ. of Minnesota), Dr. Soyeon Shim (Univ. of Wisconsin), Dr. Sunyoung Ahn (Washington College), and Dr. Melissa Wilmarth (Univ. of Alabama).